Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 * to provide a 'Update Product' button, to save the entry and submit to the product database
 * to provide a 'Cancel' button, which will discard any changes made
-* This feature fulfills the user story: *'As a store owner, I want to be able to edit/update an existing product* A screenshot of the 'Edit a Product' page can be found [here](). <br>
+* This feature fulfills the user story: *'As a store owner, I want to be able to edit/update an existing product* A screenshot of the 'Edit a Product' page (edit_product.html) can be found [here](). <br>

 The **Delete...** link (next to the 'edit' link) is intended:
 * to enable an authenticated superuser (admin/store owner) to immediately delete an existing product
 * This feature fulfills the user story: *'As a store owner, I want to be able to delete an existing product'*.

-## 3. The Checkout app pages: 'Shopping Bag' and 'Thank You' pages
+## 3. The BAG app pages: 'Shopping Bag'

 The **Shopping Bag** page is intended to provide:
-* a list ...
-* product specification.
-* user messaging:
-* This feature fulfills the user story: *''*.

-The **Delete...** link (next to the 'edit' link)
-Note: this button is permission-based and is accessible from the 'All Projects' page OR the 'All Admin People' page OR the 'All Tech Support People' page.
-This button is also accessible from the 'Personal Details' and 'Project Details' pages.
+* the current bag total; delivery cost (if applicable); and the grand total.
+* a 'keep shopping' button, should the user wish to add additional product/s to their bag
-* a 'delete...' button to confirm the user's decision to delete: a 'project' from 'All Projects' OR a 'person' from 'All Admin People' OR 'All Tech Support People' pages.
+* a 'Secure Checkout' button to take the user to
-* user messaging: confirmation of the 'deleting' of a project's details OR a person's details.
+* a summary of the contents of the user's bag including: an image; bike model name; chosen size; chosen quantity and pricing for each product in their bag
+* the user with the ability to edit the quantity of each product in their bag ('update' link) or to delete a product/s from their bag ('remove' link)
+* This feature fulfills the user stories: *'As a new user, I want to be able to view products in my shopping bag'* and *'As a new user, I want to be able to adjust the contents of my shopping bag before checking out'* and *'As a new user, I want to be able to easily add products to my shopping bag'*.
+A screenshot of the 'Shopping Bag' page (bag.html) can be found [here](). <br>

+## 4. The CHECKOUT app pages: 'Checkout' and 'Thank You'

+The **Checkout** page is intended to provide:
+* a form for the user to complete their personal details; delivery information; and payment details
+* the option for users to save their personal and delivery information to a user profile (checkbox)
+* the user with the option to adjust the contents of their bag before completing their order
+* a 'Complete Order' button to finalise the order and take secure payment for the products in their shopping bag
+* an information message advising the user as to what amount their card will be charged
+* an order summary of the contents of the user's bag including: an image; bike model name; chosen size; chosen quantity and pricing for each product in their bag
+ * an 'order total'; 'delivery' charge (if applicable); and 'grand total' of their shopping bag
-* This feature fulfills the user stories: *'As a returning user, I want to be able to find (read/view) the information I'm looking for'* and '*As a returning user, I want to be able to delete existing content, as per my permissions'* and *'As a returning user, I want to have appropriate access to website content as per my permissions'* and *'As a returning user, I want confirmation of actions I have performed on the WMP website'*.
+ * This feature fulfills the user stories: *'As a returning user, I want to be know that my personal and payment information is secure'* and *'As a new user, I want to be able to save my personal, delivery and billing info to my profile'* and *'As a new user, I want to be able to view products in my shopping bag'* and *'As a new user, I want to be able to adjust the contents of my shopping bag before checking out'*.
+ A screenshot of the 'checkout' page (checkout.html) can be found [here](). <br>

+The **Thank You** page is intended to provide:
+* an order confirmation listing 'order number'; 'order date'; 'order details'; 'delivering to'; and 'billing info'
+* a 'Need Something Else' button which reverts back to the 'All Bikes' page, should the user wish to keep shopping for a new order
+* This feature fulfills the user stories: *'As a new user, I want to be able to view my order confirmation after checkout'* and *'As a new user, I want to receive a confirmation email when I have completed an order'*
+A screenshot of the 'Thank You' page (checkout_success.html) can be found [here](). <br>

+## 4. The PROFILES app pages: 'My Profie'
+The **My Profile** page is intended to provide:
+* a registered user's default delivery information
+* the user with the ability to update their delivery information and click the 'update information' button
+* the user with their 'Order History' showing 'order number; 'date' of order; 'items' for that order; and 'order total'
+* each order under the 'Order History' is accessible via a link which will revert the user to the 'Thank You (order confirmation)' page for that particular order.
+A 'Back to Profile' link will take the user back to their 'My Profile' page
+* This feature fulfills the user stories: *'As a returning user, I want to be able to view my order history'* and *'As a returning user, I want to be able to update my personal and delivery details'*.
+A screenshot of the 'My Profile' page (profile.html) can be found [here](). <br>